tenzor7/zaiste.net/content/blog/2012-06_how_i_use_git_getting_info.md

 ```
 λ git log --pretty=format:' * %s'
 ```
-I've added `git changelog` alias for that format in my `~/.gitconfig`.
+As before I have `git changelog` alias for that format in my `~/.gitconfig`.

 ![git changelog](/assets/images/git-changelog.jpg)

 ### Log Format: Full Graph

-Or a neat graph which is aliased in my personal config to `git lof`.
+Or a neat graph which is binded to `git lof` in my personal config.

 ```
 λ git log --graph --pretty=format:'[%h] -%d %an %cr: %s' --abbrev-commit --date=relative